Song of the Week: Stick Songs and Focus Devices

 Please enjoy this hilarious video of a student doing his teacher’s full stick focus device below.

 So, this week’s blog is an ode to focus devices.
-Try doing your own funny focus device at home before playing along with Buckle My Shoe, the stick song for Elephant Collection!
-Just open your Music Class app to stream the song!
+Try doing your own funny focus device at home before playing along with Buckle My Shoe, the stick song for The Elephant Collection!
+Just open your TMC app to stream the song!
 Hopefully, you’ll find that after your focus device, your child is much more focused on singing along and keeping the beat with you!
 Magic.

 Stick drop.
 Like a mike drop but less feedback.